Frequently Asked Questions for Dentists Near Me in Houston | Emergency Dentist Office Near Me

 You need tooth extractions if your tooth is severely damaged or if it threatens to cause tooth pain or harm the surrounding teeth and soft tissues.
 You need emergency tooth extractions in the case of impacted wisdom teeth, advanced periodontal disease, advanced dental decay, and other such situations.
 During tooth extractions, the dentist uses surgical tools or forceps to remove the affected tooth.

-If you have any other questions, please schedule an appointment with emergency dentists today.
+If you have any other questions, please schedule an appointment with an emergency dentist near me today.